Parish Inreach

 Brendan's Boots

-In the spirit of St. Brendan the Navigator, the church's hiking group, Brendan's Boots, hits the trail once or twice a month to enjoy nature, fresh air, and fellowship.
+In the spirit of St. Brendan the Navigator, the church's hiking group, Brendan's Boots, hits the trail once a month to enjoy nature, fresh air, and fellowship.
 This is a great way to exercise our bodies & well-being as well as appreciate God's gifts around us.
-Each hike begins with a meet in the Church parking lot at 9 am and then lunch typically follows the hike.
+After leaving the trail, participants enjoy lunch at a nearby restaurant.

 Caring Cards